HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 )
 }}

-The 2020 Lighthouse audit data shows that only 54% of sites pass the [test for images with `alt` text](https://dequeuniversity.com/rules/axe/3.5/image-alt).
+The 2020 Lighthouse audit data shows that only 54% of sites pass the <a hreflang="en" href="https://dequeuniversity.com/rules/axe/3.5/image-alt">test for images with `alt` text</a>.
 This test looks for the presence of at least one of the `alt`, `aria-label` and `aria-labelledby` attributes on `img` elements.
 In most cases using the `alt` attribute is the best choice.

 {{ figure_markup(
   image="alt-attribute-lengths.png",